Needhikku Thalaivanangu: Production

 A remake of the Telugu film Neramu Siksha (1973), Needhikku Thalaivanangu was directed by P. Neelakantan and produced by Sri Umayambikai Productions.
 Cinematography was handled by Thambu, and editing by M. Umanath.
 The costumes were designed by M. G. Naidu, the founder of Naihaa.
+The film was launched at Gemini Studios in 6 December 1973 under the title Yaaraiyum Azha Vaikkathe.
 During the filming of a sequence, Latha tripped and nearly drowned, resulting in M. G. Ramachandran reprimanding stuntman Sahul.
-According to the film's director Neelakandan, the climax where Ramachandran saves Latha from the cliff was shot at three different locations: Sivasamudram falls, Hogenakkal and Balamuri falls, all these were chosen by Ramachandran himself as he previously shot Chakravarthi Thirumagal in these places.
+According to Neelakantan, the climax where Ramachandran saves Latha from the cliff was shot at three different locations: Shivanasamudra Falls, Hogenakkal and Balmuri Falls, all these were chosen by Ramachandran himself as he previously shot Chakravarthi Thirumagal (1957) in them.
 The said climax which lasts for two minutes took two days to be completed while it took six days for the crew to figure out how to film this scene and make the safety preparations.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 Na.
-Kamarasan made his debut as lyricist with this film.
+Kamarasan made his debut as lyricist with this film after Ramachandran was impressed with his poems.
 The songs like "Intha Pachaikili" were well received.

 Release and reception

-Needhikku Thalaivanangu was released on 18 March 1976.
-Kanthan of Kalki praised the cast peformances, and cinematography and called R. K. Shanmugam's dialogues as thought provoking and concluded the review saying totally it is Ramachandran's trademark.
+Needhikku Thalaivanangu was released on 18 March 1976, by S. R. V. Films.
+Kanthan of Kalki praised the cast performances, and cinematography and called R. K. Shanmugam's dialogues as thought provoking and concluded the review saying totally it is Ramachandran's trademark.
+Naagai Dharuman of Navamani praised the acting, dialogues, music and direction.
 The film became a box office success and ran for over 100 days in theatres.